tihonav/cad-to-geant4-converter/README.md

 ## Materials

-Material should be encoded in the stl file name.
+Material name should be simply put in the stl file name.
 For instance, my_geometry_part_Aluminum.stl file will be parsed as made of aluminum.
 To display a full list of currently available materials see:
 ```bash
 python stl_gdml.py --materials
 ```